Before becoming a terrorist leader, ISIS chief was a prison informer in Iraq for U.S., records show

 The officials who released the documents clearly understood their potential as a source of embarrassment for Mawla, although the Islamic State leader’s background as an informant was already known within Islamist militant circles.
 Prominent commentators on pro-Islamic State social media sites criticized the decision to elevate the Iraqi to caliph, arguing that he was not qualified for the job.

-He took the position several months after the liberation of the last of the Islamic State’s territorial holdings in Syria, and since that time he has kept a relatively low profile.
+He took the position several months after the liberation of the last of the Islamic State’s territorial holdings in Syria, and since that time, he has kept a relatively low profile.
 U.S. counterterrorism officials think he is hiding out in Iraq or Syria, the terrorist group’s traditional base.
 There, he has continued to wage a low-grade insurgency marked by frequent attacks against military outposts and government and tribal officials.

-The group’s propaganda organs meanwhile have sought to shift attention to the achievements of Islamic State branches in Africa, where well-armed terrorists are regularly killing government soldiers and occasionally seizing territory.
+The group’s propaganda organs, meanwhile, have sought to shift attention to the achievements of Islamic State branches in Africa, where well-armed terrorists are regularly killing government soldiers and occasionally seizing territory.
 Last month, militants seized the town of Palma on Mozambique’s northern coast in a brazen operation that killed dozens.

 U.S. officials warn that even a tarnished and partially defanged Mawla remains dangerous, given the ample opportunities to acquire money, weapons and recruits in ruined and largely lawless provinces in eastern Syria.